glytoucan/glytoucan/manual/search-graphical.md

 ![Glytoucan Graphical Interface](/images/manual/search-graphical.png)
 _Note: User registration is not required to query for a structure._

 Once the structure is complete, a sequence is generated from the input and used to search the database for a valid id.
-If the sequence is found in, the structure format and any related data will be displayed.
+If the sequence is found, the structure format and any related super structures will be displayed.

 ![Glytoucan Graphical Interface Results](/images/manual/search-result.png)

 _Result page of the search.
-Any linked data found will also be displayed._
+Other glycans containing the input structure will also be displayed._